 GPX4 as Inter-Kingdom Signal Gatekeeper with Scavenging Budget

-A cellular antioxidant enzyme may act as an on/off switch that hides bacterial distress signals until tissue damage becomes severe.
+A cellular enzyme may act as a switch that hides or reveals chemical distress signals from bacteria during infection.

 This is an AI-generated summary.
 Read the full mechanism below for technical detail.